 Experts Debate The Validity Of 'Healthy Obesity' Studies, ClaimsHealth experts offer their thoughts on the concept of "metabolically healthy obesity," and discuss whether or not complications arising from excess weight are a matter of "if" or "when."

 Study: Only Half Of Those Hoping To Lose Weight Are 'Seriously Trying' To Do SoA recent survey has found that approximately half of Americans want to lose weight - and only about a quarter of the same population are seriously trying to do anything about it.

 Pew: Most See Obesity As Health Concern, Do Not Think Government Should ActA recently conducted survey suggests that the majority of Americans feel obesity is cause for significant concern, but do not think that it is up to the government to intervene with policies that may result in healthier eating habits.

-A recent Gallup poll suggests that obesity rates are climbing in all groups in the United States.
+Poll: Obesity Rates Climbing In All Demographics In U.S.A recent Gallup poll suggests that obesity rates are climbing in all groups in the United States.

 Study: Facebook Could Cause ObesityResearchers at Columbia University have learned that using Facebook may be tied to obesity, due to the negative eating habits that could result from frequent visitation of social networking sites.